llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

   hierarchy (David Blaikie)][01] where the content of a node is not sufficient context to unique it.

-Recognizing that the least error prone place to make changes to debug information is at the point where the underlying code is being transformed, we biased the representation for this case.
+The least error prone place to make changes to debug information is at the point where the underlying code is being transformed, hence the LLVM extensions' representation is biased for this case.

 The expression evaluation stack contains uniform pairs of location description and type, such that all operations have well-defined semantics and no side-effects on the evaluation of the surrounding expression.
 These same semantics apply equally throughout the compiler.
-This allows for referentially transparent updates which can be reasoned about in the context of a single operation and its inputs and outputs, rather than the space of all possible surrounding operations and dependant expressions.
+This allows for referentially transparent updates, which can be reasoned about in the context of a single operation and its inputs and outputs, rather than the space of all possible surrounding operations and dependent expressions.

-By eliminating any implicit expression inputs or operations, and constraining the state space of expressions using well-formedness rules, it is always unambiguous whether a given transformation is valid and semantics-preserving, without ever having to consider anything outside of the expression itself.
+By eliminating any implicit expression inputs or operations, and constraining the state space of expressions using well-formedness rules, it is unambiguous whether a given transformation is valid and semantics-preserving, without ever having to consider anything outside of the expression itself.

 Designing around a separation of concerns regarding expression modification and simplification allows each update to the debug information to introduce